 “Some people think it’s safe to give dogs large bones, like those from a ham or a roast,” Carmela Stamper, D.V.M., a veterinarian in the Center for Veterinary Medicine at the FDA, said in the warning.
 “Bones are unsafe, no matter what their size.
 Giving your dog a bone may make your pet a candidate for a trip to your veterinarian’s office later, possible emergency surgery or even death.”Stamper added, “Make sure you throw out bones from your own meals in a way that your dog can’t get to them.”

-The FDA says these are the top 10 reasons why giving your dog a bone can be hazardous to his health:
+The FDA is warning dog owners about the dangers of bone treats.
+FDA says these are the top 10 reasons why giving your dog a bone can be hazardous to his health:

 1. Broken teeth, which may result in expensive veterinary dentistry.

 2. Mouth or tongue injuries – These can be bloody and may require a trip to the veterinarian.

 3. Bone gets looped around your dog’s lower jaw – This can be frightening and painful for your dog, and expensive for you since it usually requires a visit to the vet.